prysmaticlabs/documentation/docs/how-prysm-works/optimistic-sync.md

 When Prysm receives a block, after the pubsub validation, and assuming regular sync, it enters the blockchain package via the function [ReceiveBlock](https://github.com/OffchainLabs/prysm/blob/develop/beacon-chain/blockchain/receive_block.go#L38) and eventually [onBlock](https://github.com/OffchainLabs/prysm/blob/develop/beacon-chain/blockchain/process_block.go#L96) is called.
 At this stage, the consensus aspects of this block have been verified.
 We call `notifyNewPayload` and await the return of the ELC.
 There are five possible outcomes of this call:

- 1. VALID
+ 1. `VALID`
- 2. INVALID
+ 2. `INVALID`
- 3. ACCEPTED/SYNCING
+ 3. `ACCEPTED`/`SYNCING`
  4. Timeout (the ELC has not replied)
  5. Error (something went wrong in the call)

 Dealing with each one of them requires a different set of careful considerations, roughly ordered by level of difficulty.
 When we receive `VALID` as a reply, we can simply import the block, this block is not optimistic as it has been fully validated.

 When we receive `INVALID` a series of checks need to be carried out, we will go over them in the following sections of this document.
 It suffices to say that for a non-optimistic node (i.e., a node that has been syncing in lockstep) when it receives an `INVALID` response from this call, its processing is very simple: we just do not import this block, it has failed validation, we mark the block as invalid and `onBlock` (and subsequently [ReceiveBlock](https://github.com/OffchainLabs/prysm/blob/develop/beacon-chain/blockchain/receive_block.go#L380)) will return with an error, without affecting core logic.
-What triggers optimistic sync is the response in 3) ACCEPTED/SYNCING.
+What triggers optimistic sync is the response in 3) `ACCEPTED`/`SYNCING`.
 Both replies are treated in the exact same way by Prysm, but it is useful to understand the different semantics from the point of view of the ELC.
 Suppose we are following a chain that is following like this:

 ![](https://i.imgur.com/wMobZC2.png)